 It is this Board which discusses each research project in order to agree if the benefits of the research justify the use of animals.
 Members of the Board also discuss whether there are alternatives to using animals or if there can be ways to reduce the number of animals used.
 The process is a rigorous and thorough one and agreement for the use of animals is not made lightly.

-Researchers at Plymouth University are supported by a vet and a dedicated technical team.
+Researchers at University of Plymouth are supported by a vet and a dedicated technical team.
 As well as looking after the day-to-day care of animals, this team is responsible for training researchers and ensuring high levels of animal welfare.